iocchi/MLexercises/README.md

 5. Add the token showed when executing the command in the [**Usage** section](#Usage)
 ![token](/images/get_token.png)

-To test your image, use the `first_notebook.ipynb` available in the notebooks directory.
+To test your image, use the `first_notebook.ipynb` available in the `test` directory.

 ## Mount local folders